 The Labour movement is hurtling headlong into next year’s general election with its most vivid and appealing policy entirely wrong.
 Protecting the National Health Service is no longer revolutionary; it is no longer even particularly progressive.
 You eventually reach a point where your most venerable ideal is not ageing but simply rotting.
 In 2014, defending the NHS is no longer good enough.
 We should be demanding a whole world more from the Labour movement and from our political leaders.

 The NHS is today the supreme political ideal, as stirring as the Union Jack was supposed to be, as rosily conservative as John Major’s “long shadows on cricket grounds, warm beer… old maids bicycling to Holy Communion through the morning mist.”
-For an institution which enjoys such universal popularity, the NHS always appears to be strangely fragile.
+For an institution that enjoys such universal popularity, the NHS always appears to be strangely fragile.
 It is forever tottering along on its last legs.
 It seems to be privatised anew every time the clocks go back, and the Tories are always scheming, as energetically as Wile E. Coyote, to flog it off, run it down, break it up, and inflict their inevitably “swingeing” cuts.

 And so we turn to watch Labour traipse on to the stage, the designated defenders of the NHS.
 They are the party of the NHS – indeed the NHS is in their DNA!
 The struggling NHS is now the only injustice to which a Labour politician can respond with sentimentality.
 Looking around Britain’s deindustrialised landscape without seeing either problems or solutions, the shadow minister’s eyes finally rest on an underfunded hospital.
 Why look, it’s a miracle!
 Like a concrete Virgin Mary they’re weeping!
 Thank goodness, because if it wasn’t for the NHS they would just be unassertive Tories, helpless before the vagaries of roaming capital.